 Her BSSW from Syracuse granted her advanced standing in Columbia University’s graduate program, where she completed her master’s degree in one year as opposed to two.
 She worked for a number years in the field of mental health before raising her family.
 Now, she serves as a board member for the National Alliance on Mental Illness of New York City and volunteers as a helpline responder, where she gets to use her social work degree.

 “I feel most connected to my Syracuse experience and my Syracuse professors,” she says.
-As a member of the Falk College Board of Visitors, Stacy will be actively engaged with Falk College leadership.
+As a member of the Falk College Advisory Board, Stacy will be actively engaged with Falk College leadership.